User0332/PyC/README.md

-# PyASM
+# PyC

-A work-in-progress attempt at a Python Compiler which generates x86-64 assembly straight from Python code
+A work-in-progress attempt at a Python Compiler which generates C code straight from Python code (basically a Nuitka remake, without the CPython baseplate).